cedricwalter/cedricwalter.github.io/content/posts/Hobbies/flight-simulator-xplane.md

 cover: https://www.waltercedric.com/hobbies/flight/honeycomb-alpha-bravo.webp
 ---
 {{< notice tips>}}
-Work in porgress, will document here my tips and tricks for flight simulator
+Work in progress, will document here my tips and tricks for Microsoft flight simulator 2024 and xPlane 12.
 {{< /notice >}}

 # Hardware
-You need a Yoke, Rudder and flight throttle management, you can play on a XBOX but if youre serious and want to use it as a tool, you need a personal computer
+You need a Yoke, Rudder and flight throttle management, you can play on a XBOX but if youre serious and want to use it as a tool, you need a personal computer, running Windfows 11.

 ## Good hardware
 ### Logitech G Saitek Pro Flight Yoke System